josefarias/yo-email/README.md

 This is modeled following MVC and heavily inspired by Rails.

+This is not meant to provide a friendly developer environment.
+Re-building the app might be necessary in unexpected circumstances.

 ## Running The App
 1. Install dependencies with yarn or npm
 1. Build with `npm run build`